2016 scholarship winners (and David Eagleman)

 The effectiveness of the presentation.
 Professionalism, clarity, and overall quality of delivery will be assessed.
 (For information about effective presentations, see the MCC Library Guide on presentations.)

-If presenters wish to be considered for a shared, group scholarship (see our application for choices available), individuals within the group or team will not be judged for personal contributions, though combined student contributions along the dimensions listed above will; each group award will be divided equally among group members.
+Individuals within a group or team will not be judged for personal contributions; each group award will be divided equally among group members.

 - Poster presentations should be well-organized, carefully-designed (for visual appeal), comprehensive, and clearly written; the poster's authors are expected to respond intelligently to viewers.
-(For information about creating effective posters see this external link.
+(For information about creating effective posters see the MCC library guide on posters and this external link.

 Scholarship awards are usually competitive within a category (listed on the Scholars' Day Application), into which presenters self-select.
 The Scholars' Day Committee reserves the right to combine categories if there are too few entries for a meaningful awards process.